Facilities Use and Access Policy

 We have, however—in recognition of providing for this important function—developed a policy that will allow Graduate Center academic programs, centers or institutes, chartered DSC organizations, projects, and programs, and registered staff or faculty organizations to “table” in the lobby.
 In light of the restricted space available and specific fire and building regulations, the following policies will apply.

-Only one table will be allowed in the lobby at a time.
-To facilitate free passage through the lobby, the only approved location for that table is parallel to the wall directly to the left of the entrance to the Mina Rees Library.
+- Only one table will be allowed in the lobby at a time.
+To facilitate free passage through the lobby, the only approved location for that table is parallel to the wall directly to the left of the entrance to the library.

-Applications for tabling must be made by email to Ms. Laura Ciavarella-Sanchez, Special Assistant to the Provost (email@example.com).
+- All applications for tabling must be made by email to the Office of Student Affairs (firstname.lastname@example.org).
 Every effort will be made to be accommodating.
 Early requests are encouraged.
 The applicant should list the name of the Graduate Center entity making the request, the name of a specifically responsible individual, and a phone number at which the party can be reached.
 That individual will be responsible for the maintenance of the table and for the cleaning of any debris from around the table that results from the tabling.

-The Graduate Center reserves the right to limit the number of hours of tabling on a specific day based on the expected traffic in the lobby area that day.
+- The Graduate Center reserves the right to limit the number and hours of tabling on a specific day based on the expected traffic in the lobby area that day.

 Other opportunities for handing out flyers and leaflets include the Student Center, outside the Dining Commons, and in conjunction with Graduate Center events.

 Persons wishing to distribute literature in the Robert E. Gilleece Student Center should contact the Doctoral Students’ Council (the graduate student government), Room 5495; Telephone: 1-212-817-7888; Fax: 1-212-817-1592; email: email@example.com.